kubernetes/autoscaler/cluster-autoscaler/README.md

 CA Version 1.0:
 With this release we graduated Cluster Autoscaler to GA.

 * Support for 1000 nodes running 30 pods each.
+See: [Scalability testing  report](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/scalability_tests.md)
 * Support for 10 min graceful termination.
 * Improved eventing and monitoring.
 * Node allocatable support.